CMO Dr Tony Holohan: Irish Covid-19 cases pass 40,000 mark as big spike confirmed

-Health authorities have been notified of 506 new confirmed cases of Covid-19 today, bringing the nation's total since February to 40,086.
+Health authorities have been notified of 506 new confirmed cases of Covid-19 yesterday, bringing the nation's total since the first case in late February to 40,086.

-The Health Protection Surveillance Centre has also been notified of one additional death related to Covid-19 today.
+The Health Protection Surveillance Centre was yesterday notified of one additional death related to Covid-19.

 - 240 are men / 265 are women